India - Trinidad and Tobago Bilateral Relations

-The relationship between India and Trinidad and Tobago goes back to 30 May 1845, when the first ship ‘Fatel Razack’ carrying 225 Indian indentured workers reached the shores of Trinidad, then a British colony.
+The relationship between India and Trinidad and Tobago goes back to May 30, 1845, when the first ship ‘Fatel Razack’ carrying 225 Indian indentured workers reached the shores of Trinidad, then a British colony.
 Their numbers increased with subsequent arrival of more ships from India till 1917.
-The descendants of those indentured workers, now in their fifth or sixth generation, form nearly 40-45% of the total population of 1.36 million (2024), constituting an integral part of the economic, political and social fabric of the country.
-This year, the diaspora is celebrating 180 years of the arrival of the first group of their ancestors.
-The presence of a substantial population of Indian-origin (largest ethnic group) has contributed immensely to close bilateral relations between the two countries.
+The descendants of those indentured workers, now in their fifth or sixth generation, form nearly 40-45% of the total population of 1.36 million, constituting an integral part of the economic, political and social fabric of the country.

-3. Exchange of Visits: There has been exchange of high-level visits between the two countries from time-to-time.
-From Trinidad & Tobago, Prime Minister Basdeo Panday paid a State Visit to India in January 1997, as Chief Guest on Republic Day.
-PM Mrs. Kamla Persad-Bissessar paid a State visit to India from 05-14 January 2012.
-She was also Chief Guest at Pravasi Bharatiya (PBD) held in Jaipur and was conferred with the Pravasi Bharatiya Samman Award.
-PM Keith Rowley paid a working visit to Mumbai from 15-19 May 2024 during which he called on Governor of Maharashtra Shri Ramesh Bains and visited Reliance Industries’ refining and petrochemical complex in Jamnagar.
+- There has been exchange of high-level visits between the two countries from time-to-time.
+From Trinidad & Tobago, PM Basdeo Panday paid a State Visit to India in 1997 as Chief Guest on Republic Day.
+PM Mrs. Kamla Persad-Bissessar paid a State visit to India in January 2012 and was the Chief Guest at Pravasi Bharatiya.

-4. From Indian side, PM Shri Atal Bihari Vajpayee paid a State Visit to Trinidad and Tobago in February 1999.
-Prime Minister Dr. Manmohan Singh led a high level delegation for CHOGM Summit in Port of Spain in November 2009.
+- From Indian side, PM Shri Atal Bihari Vajpayee paid a State Visit to Trinidad and Tobago in February 1999.
+Prime Minister Dr. Manmohan Singh led a high-level delegation for CHOGM Summit in Port of Spain in November 2009.
 The leaders have also been meeting on the sidelines of multilateral forums from time-to-time.
-PM Shri Narendra Modi and PM Keith Rowley met in London on 19 April 2018 on the sidelines of the CHOGM Summit, in New York on 25 Sept 2019 on the sidelines of first India-CARICOM Leaders’ Summit and again in Georgetown, Guyana on 20 Nov 2024 the margins of 2nd India-CARICOM Summit.
 PM Shri Narendra Modi was the first foreign leader to congratulate newly-elected Prime Minister of T&T Mrs Kamla Persad-Bissessar on April 29, 2025.

-5. PM visit to Trinidad & Tobago: Prime Minister Shri Narendra Modi paid an official visit to Trinidad & Tobago on 3-4 July 2025.
-He was received by Prime Minister Mrs Kamla Persad-Bissessar and her entire Cabinet at the airport.
-PM was conferred with the Order of the Republic of Trinidad & Tobago (ORTT), the highest National Award of the country.
+- Prime Minister Shri Narendra Modi paid an official visit to Trinidad and Tobago on July 3-4, 2025.
+PM was conferred with the Order of the Republic of Trinidad and Tobago (ORTT), the highest National Award of the country.
 PM also addressed a Joint Assembly of the both Houses of the T&T Parliament.
-Both Prime Ministers reviewed the entire gamut of bilateral ties and a total of 6 MoUs / Agreements were exchanged during the visit in the fields of Pharmacopoeia, Diplomatic Training, Quick Impact Projects, Culture, Sports, and for setting up of Chairs of Hindi and Indian Studies at the University of West Indies.
+A total of 6 MoUs/Agreements were exchanged during the visit in the fields of Pharmacopoeia, Diplomatic Training, Quick Impact Projects, Culture, Sports, and for setting up of Chairs of Hindi and Indian Studies at the University of West Indies.
 PM handed over agro-processing machinery worth USD 1 million to T&T’s National Agriculture Marketing and Development Corporation (NAMDEVCO).
-PM also addressed a larger gathering of the Indian diaspora (4,000) at the National Cycling Centre, Couva in Central Trinidad where he announced issuance of OCI Cards up to 6th generation of the diaspora.
+PM also addressed a larger gathering of the Indian diaspora (more than 4,000) at the National Cycling Centre, Couva in Central Trinidad.

-6. President of T&T Chief Guest at PBD 2025: H.E.
-Ms. Christine Carla Kangaloo ORTT, President of Trinidad & Tobago virtually graced the 18th Pravasi Bharatiya Diwas (PBD) in Bhubaneswar as the Chief Guest, and delivered an address on the occasion.
-She was conferred with Pravasi Bharatiya Samman Award (PBSA) at the National Day Reception organized by the Mission on 26 January, 2025.
+- President of T&T Chief Guest at PBD 2025: H.E.
+Ms. Christine Carla Kangaloo ORTT, President of Trinidad and Tobago virtually graced the 18th Pravasi Bharatiya Diwas (PBD) in Bhubaneswar as the Chief Guest, and delivered an address on the occasion.
+She was conferred with Pravasi Bharatiya Samman Award (PBSA) at the National Day Reception organized by the Mission on January 26, 2025.

-8. From Indian side, Shri Pabitra Margherita, MoS for External Affairs paid an official visit to T&T from 23-24 August 2024.
-He called on Prime Minister Keith Rowley and had bilateral talks with Minister of Foreign and CARICOM Affairs Dr Amery Browne.
-MoS also visited the Parliament of Trinidad & Tobago (Red House) and paid a courtesy call on President of the Senate and Speaker of the House of Representatives.
-Prior to this visit, Shri Kumar Tuhin, Director General of the Indian Council for Cultural Relations (ICCR) paid a visit to Trinidad & Tobago in October 2023.
-Gen. (Dr.) V.K.
-Singh, MoS for External Affairs visited T&T in April 2017.
+- MoS Visit to T&T: Shri Pabitra Margherita, MoS for External Affairs paid an official visit to T&T from 23-24 August 2024.
+He called on the then PM Keith Rowley and had bilateral talks with Minister of Foreign and CARICOM Affairs Dr Amery Browne.
+MoS also visited the Parliament (Red House) and paid a courtesy call on President of the Senate and Speaker of the House of Representatives.

 Institutional Dialogue Mechanisms